torgausen/JuliaAVL/README.md

 Simple AVL tree for Julia

 PLEASE NOTE: This whole library is still under construction and will likely be remolded with heights instead of (or in addition to?) balance factors.
 The reason is that I just discovered an AVL tree should support log(n) 'join' and 'split' operations.
 This is why I do not worry much about api yet.
-I hope to get a 0.01 release this month.
+I hope to get a presentable version this month.

 An AVL tree is a balanced binary search tree.
 Example: